polyipseity/information/special/academia/HKUST/MATH 2411/index.md

   - Inputted $\binom {100} 1$ as 1 instead of 100 into the calculator when evaluating a binomial distribution...
     - $\binom {100} 1$ (-1) ::@:: It evaluates to 100, not 1.
   - Simplified $\frac 4 {b^2} \left(b\right)$ into $\frac 4 {b^3}$ instead of $\frac 4 b$... (-1)
+  - time limit ::@:: Time limit was really really tight.
+Only 10 minutes left for checking, even if you are familiar with the content.
 - check
   - datetime: 2024-10-29T10:00:00+08:00/2024-10-29T11:00:00+08:00, PT1H
   - venue: Room 3472 (Lift 25-26), Academic Building